ardatan/graphql-tools/docs/source/resolvers.md

 description: Writing resolvers with graphql-tools
 ---

-Behind the scenes, Apollo uses [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to fulfill queries you define in your [schema](http://dev.apollodata.com/tools/graphql-tools/generate-schema.html).
+Behind the scenes, GraphQL uses [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to fulfill queries you define in your [schema](http://dev.apollodata.com/tools/graphql-tools/generate-schema.html).
 To properly *route* your queries, you define how those promises are resolved with field-level ‘resolvers.’
 If you’re not familiar with promises, here’s [a brief overview](https://scotch.io/tutorials/javascript-promises-for-dummies).

 When using `graphql-tools`, you define your field resolvers separately from the schema.
 Since the schema already describes all of the fields, arguments, and result types, the only thing left is a collection of functions that are called to actually execute these fields.